munkhdorj-m/11th-Python-Review-1/README.md

 **Problem:**

-Input the length and width of a rectangle.
-Calculate and print the area.
+Input a number and check if the last digit is even or odd.

 **Example:**

-    Input: 5 3
+    Input: 123
-    Output: 15
+    Output: Odd

-    Input: 10 2
+    Input: 246
-    Output: 20
+    Output: Even

-    Input: 7 7
+    Input: 0
-    Output: 49
+    Output: Even

 ---